The Context Switching Problem You're Living With

 Issues appear right in their editor, next to the code.
 They read them, update them, comment on them—all without leaving their workspace.

-Jira stays synced automatically
+Everything stays synced automatically

 The Real Cost of Context Switching